 Many women experience physical symptoms such as bloating, headache, breast tenderness and emotional symptoms like irritability, depression, and anger before their menstrual periods.
 If this sounds familiar, a cup of chamomile tea may be just the thing to help you through.
 According to one study, having chamomile extract not only reduced physical symptoms like breast tenderness, abdominal pain, and headaches but was also able to tackle psychological symptoms associated with premenstrual syndrome.
 It is thought that chamomile contains phytoestrogens which have effects similar to those of female hormone estrogen.
-These phytoestrogens as well as apigenin and other flavonoids present in chamomile may be responsible for this effect.9
+These phytoestrogens as well as apigenin and other

 5. Tackles Digestive Issues Like Indigestion, Gastritis, And Stomach Ulcers